solidi/hl-mods/workspace/redist/readme.txt

     - 2 New Game Modes (mp_gamemode)
          - "gungame" - get specific weapons for frags and level up!
          - "ctc" - capture the chumtoad, hold on to it to receive points!
-    - 12 New Mutators - supports combination and randomly selected (mp_mutators)
+    - 12 New Mutators - supports combination and randomly selected (sv_mutators)
         - "portal" - spawn with a portal gun
         - "jope" - all hail king jope!
         - "inverse" - colors are inverted